Railway coupling: Johnston coupler

 The Johnston coupler, commonly known as a bell link-and-pin coupler from its bell shape, was first introduced in the Cape of Good Hope in 1873, following the establishment of the Cape Government Railways (CGR) in 1872 and the decision by the Cape government to expand the railways into the interior and to convert the existing tracks from to Cape gauge.
 All new Cape gauge locomotives and rolling stock acquired from 1873 were equipped with these or similar couplers, beginning with the CGR 0-4-0ST of 1873, a construction locomotive named Little Bess.

 Transition era AAR knuckle coupler.
 The gap in the knuckle accommodates the link of a Johnston coupler and the vertical hole in the knuckle accommodates the pin.

-The Natal Government Railways (NGR), established in the Colony of Natal in 1875, followed suit and all locomotives and rolling stock acquired by that railway were equipped with Johnston couplers, beginning with the NGR Class K 2-6-0T in 1877.
+The Natal Government Railways (NGR), established in the Colony of Natal in 1875, followed suit, and all locomotives and rolling stock acquired by that railway were equipped with Johnston couplers, beginning with the NGR Class K 2-6-0T in 1877.

 Likewise, in 1889, when the first locomotives were obtained by the newly established Netherlands-South African Railway Company in the Zuid-Afrikaansche Republiek, they were fitted with Johnston couplers.

 Unlike the narrow gauge railways of the CGR, those of the NGR also made use of Johnston couplers.
 The first of these narrow gauge lines came into operation in 1906, when the first NGR Class N 4-6-2T locomotives entered service on the Weenen branch out of Estcourt.

 Coupling and uncoupling were done manually, which posed a high risk of serious injury or death to crew members, who had to go between moving vehicles to guide the link into the coupler pocket during coupling.
 Johnston couplers gradually began to be replaced on the South African Railways from 1927, but not on narrow gauge rolling stock.
 All new Cape gauge locomotives and rolling stock acquired from that year were equipped with AAR knuckle couplers.
-Conversion of all older rolling stock was to take several years and both coupler types could still be seen on some vehicles into the late 1950s.
+The conversion of all older rolling stock would take several years, and both coupler types could still be seen on some vehicles into the late 1950s.
 During the transition period, knuckle couplers on many locomotives had a horizontal gap and a vertical hole in the knuckle itself to accommodate, respectively, a link and a pin, to enable it to couple to vehicles which were still equipped with the older Johnston couplers.